-This classic French dish from the region of Burgundy is traditionally made with a full-bodied Burgundy wine.
+Beef bourguignon is a classic French dish from the region of Burgundy and is traditionally made with a full-bodied Burgundy wine.
 The meat cooks slowly in a mix of wine and beef stock, which is reduced to a lovely, thick sauce.
-Our easy slow cooker recipe is served with steamed cabbage and creamy mash for a wonderfully satisfying meal.
+Our easy beef slow-cooker recipe is served with steamed cabbage and creamy mash for a wonderfully satisfying meal.
+See method

 - Heat half the oil in a large frying pan.
-Season the meat and cook in the pan for 6-8 minutes, until browned all over.
-Remove with a slotted spoon and put in a slow cooker.
+Season the meat and cook in the pan for 6-8 mins, until browned all over.
+Remove with a slotted spoon and put in a slow-cooker.

 - Pour in the red wine and stir to help de-glaze the pan.
 Then stir in the stock.

 - Pour the vegetables and liquid over the beef in the slow-cooker.

 - Add the sprigs of thyme and cook for 8 hrs on a low heat, until the beef is very tender.
 Serve with steamed cabbage and mashed potato.

 Freeze stew only – cook as instructed and allow to cool completely.
 Then transfer to an airtight, freezer-safe container, seal and freeze for up to 1-3 months.
 To serve, defrost thoroughly in the fridge overnight before reheating.
 To reheat and serve, place on medium heat, stirring occasionally until the dish is heated through.

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.